smartgeber Logo

 Debian disadvantages: What You Need to Know

-This article explores the potential disadvantages of Debian, including issues with software updates, hardware compatibility, user-friendliness, and customization compared to other distributions.
+This article explores the potential disadvantages of Debian, including issues with software updates, compatibility with newer hardware, user-friendliness, and customization compared to other distributions.

 What are the disadvantages of Debian?